 What is Science Institute?

 Science Institute is an innovative professional development experience, where teachers will work with scientists and professionals from the Sam Noble Museum’s collections and the University of Oklahoma’s departments to build a deeper understanding of science in and around Oklahoma.
 Teachers will conduct authentic research both in the field and at the Sam Noble Museum, while learning how to utilize their research back in the classroom by developing technological resources and curricula.
 Science Institute will engage teachers:

 - By working in unique research field sites across Oklahoma

 - Working with scientists, educators, and other professionals from the Sam Noble Museum and the University of Oklahoma in the laboratories, collections, and classrooms of the museum

 - By conducting authentic and meaningful research in both field sites and the museum, utilizing modern research methods and technologies.

 - By using their research to assist in the development of curricula and web-based resources that can be utilized in both their own classrooms and the classrooms of educators across the state.

 - By providing follow-up in the following year to review and analyze impact of participation, address any issues or questions, and develop ways to share their knowledge with other educators.

 There is no cost to participants.
-Science Institute is sponsored in part by the National Science Foundation, the Sam Noble Museum, Oklahoma’s oil and natural gas producers and royalty owners through the Oklahoma Energy Resources Board (OERB).
+Science Institute is sponsored in by the Sam Noble Museum and Oklahoma’s oil and natural gas producers and royalty owners through the Oklahoma Energy Resources Board (OERB).
 Participants are responsible for travel-related costs to and from the program, as well as any personal expenses.

 Elementary, middle or high school teachers (K-12) from the state of Oklahoma.
 This includes public, private, homeschool, and non-traditional educators.

 - Complete the application process and submit application materials.

 - Actively take part in the entire 4-day Science Institute (late arrivals/ early departures are not acceptable)